Francis Farberoff: Bahamas

 In 2025, Farberoff became head coach of the Bahamas national beach soccer team, leading them to a fourth-place finish at the 2025 CONCACAF Beach Soccer Championship in Nassau.
 The team lost to Guatemala in the semifinals before losing 6–2 in the third-place match against the United States.

 Vasco da Gama

-Farberoff joined Vasco da Gama as assistant coach for the 2025 season, supporting the club’s beach soccer program.
+Farberoff joined Vasco da Gama as assistant coach for the 2025 season.

 Other roles

 Farberoff is a FIFA and CONCACAF beach soccer instructor.
+In 2016 he managed a practical training course in Panama, organized by the Panamanian Football Federation.

-He served as president of Futbol-Beach Soccer-Futsal Club (FBS-FC) in Miami.
+He serves as the president of Futbol-Beach Soccer-Futsal Club (FBS-FC) in Miami.